nitrogenous/nitrogenous/readme.md

 ## Hello, there!👋

-I'm Toprak Koç, a dedicated Front-End Engineer with several years of experience in Turkey's leading startups.
+I'm Toprak Koç, a dedicated Software Engineer with several years of experience in Turkey's leading startups.
 My coding journey started early, and over time, I've built solid expertise in various programming languages and frameworks.
 Currently, I'm proud to be a Software Engineer at the Aston Martin F1 team.

 ## My Workstation